Symptom of insulin resistance: Abdominal obesity

 Symptom of insulin resistance: Swollen ankles

-Swelling of the ankles or other parts of the body can be indicative of insulin resistance, as insulin tells the kidneys when to hold on to sodium and water.
+Swelling of the ankles or other parts of the body can be one of the many insulin resistance symptoms.
+Swelling tends to be indicative of insulin resistance, as insulin tells the kidneys when to hold on to sodium and water.
 When fluid is retained unnecessarily, swelling and bloating can result.
+Here are some other reasons you might be bloated—and when it could signal a health problem.

 Symptom of insulin resistance: Elevated blood sugar

 When the pancreas can no longer produce enough insulin for the body to process glucose, the blood sugar rises.
-Elevated blood sugar can translate to excessive thirst, lethargy, frequent urination, and more serious symptoms such as kidney damage if left unchecked.
+Elevated blood sugar can translate to excessive thirst, lethargy, frequent urination, and more serious insulin resistance symptoms, such as kidney damage, if left unchecked.
 People with insulin resistance need to monitor their blood sugar and maintain an insulin resistance diet in order to keep these symptoms at bay.
 These sneaky things can also raise your blood sugar.

 Symptom of insulin resistance: Carbohydrate cravings

 It may seem counterintuitive, but having insulin resistance means that while you have too much glucose in your blood, your body is unable to make use of that to convert to energy.
 That is why your body sends mixed signals to your brain and causes it to crave carbohydrates.
+So carbo-cravings are one of the most common insulin resistance symptoms.
 In spite of eating enough carbs, your body thinks it needs more.
 Combating these cravings can be difficult, but it is necessary to heal the body of insulin resistance syndrome.
-The good news is that unlike other insulin-related conditions, insulin resistance syndrome is curable through an insulin resistance diet and other insulin resistance treatment options such as exercise and monitoring.
+The good news is that unlike other insulin-related conditions, insulin resistance syndrome is curable through an insulin resistance diet and other insulin resistance treatment options, such as exercise and monitoring.
 With the help of your physician, you can reverse the effects of insulin resistance syndrome and live a healthier lifestyle.
+You should also watch out for these diabetes symptoms you might be missing.